mapeditor/tiled-to-godot-export/README.md

 - [ ] Export navigation shapes<sup>*</sup>
 - [ ] Support for one-way collision shapes
 - [ ] Support for image layers
+- [x] Support for tile objects, which are exported to Godot as Sprite nodes.
+(Other types of objects are not yet included.)
-- [ ] Support for object layers, which are exported as StaticBody2D, Area2D or LightOccluder2D for shapes (depending on the type property) and as Sprite for tiles
+- [ ] Full support for object layers, which are exported as StaticBody2D, Area2D or LightOccluder2D for shapes (depending on the type property) and as Sprite for tiles
 - [ ] Support for group layers, which are exported as Node2Ds
 - [ ] Custom properties for maps, layers, tilesets, and objects are exported as metadata.
 Custom properties on tiles can be exported into the TileSet resource
 - [ ] Map background layer exported as a parallax background